langchain-ai/langchain/templates/pirate-speak/README.md

 # pirate-speak

-This package converts user input into pirate speak.
+This template converts user input into pirate speak.

 ## Environment Setup

-The pirate-speak package uses `OpenAI` by default.
-You need to set `OPENAI_API_KEY` in your environment.
+Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

 ## Usage